oracle-samples/oracle-timesten-samples/README.md

 ## Recommended starting points

 If you are new to these samples, start with the language and deployment examples below.
-They highlight the most common application-development paths while keeping the classic QuickStart material available for deeper product coverage.
+They highlight the most common application-development paths while keeping the QuickStart material available for deeper product coverage.

 | Area | Start here | Description |
 | :--- | :--------- | :---------- |